MopigamesYT/anxietymod/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: We'll overdose on so much meth and white bread they won't be able to fit our fat corpse into the cremation furnace!
+b: We'll overdose on so much cum and bread they won't be able to fit our fat corpse into the orgy room!
 {{/if}}

 {{if !_.whitebread}}
-b: We'll overdose on so many drugs the undertaker will wonder how our body was *already* pre-embalmed!
+b: We'll overdose on so many cum the sex god will wonder how our body was *already* pregnant 100 times!
 {{/if}}

 ```